Spectral Augmentation for Self-Supervised Learning on Graphs: Introduction

 To realize the spectral invariance, we focus on designing a principled augmentation method from the perspective of graph spectrum, termed \emph{\textbf{SP}ectral \textbf{A}ugmentatio\textbf{N} (\ourmodel)}.
 Specifically, we search for topology augmentations that achieve the largest disturbance on graph spectrum.
-By identifying sensitive edges whose perturbation leads to a large spectral difference, \ourmodel allows the GNN encoder to focus on invariant spectrtal components (which can be hardly affected by small edge perturbations) and to reduce its dependency on instable ones (which can be easily affected by the perturbation).
+By identifying sensitive edges whose perturbation leads to a large spectral difference, \ourmodel allows the GNN encoder to focus on robust spectrtal components (which can be hardly affected by small edge perturbations) and to reduce its dependency on instable ones (which can be easily affected by the perturbation).
 Therefore, the learned encoder captures the minimally information about the graph~\citep{tishby2000information, tian2020makes} for downstream tasks.

 We provide an instantiation of GCL on top of the proposed augmentation method \ourmodel, which can also be easily paired with different GCL paradigms as it only requires a one-time pre-computation of the edge perturbation probability.
-The effectiveness of \ourmodel is extensively evaluated on various benchmark datasets consisting of social networks and molecules, which cover commonly seen graph learning tasks such as node classification, graph classification and regression.
-We also consider various settings to test the applicability of our proposed method including unsupervised learning, transfer learning and adversarial learning setting.
+The effectiveness of \ourmodel is extensively evaluated on various benchmark datasets, which cover commonly seen graph learning tasks such as node classification, graph classification and regression.
+The applicability of \ourmodel is tested under various settings including unsupervised learning, transfer learning and adversarial learning setting.
 In general, \ourmodel achieves remarkable performance gains compared to the state-of-the-art baselines.
 Our study can potentially open up new ways for topology augmentation from the perspective of graph spectrum.